cassianoperin/Maze_Game/README.md

 Simple Maze game coded in Go with faiface Pixel library.

 TODO:
-- Score system (distance and number of movements)
-- spriteMap object is duplicated in bgd and player and not being correctly used (remove it from structs?)
+- Collision detection is not working well on matrix != 10x10